 There’s no doubt that some smart technology can help make life easier for seniors, especially those who live alone.
 Technology that monitors the comfort, safety and security of home or wearables that can alert emergency services to a fall or medical emergency can provide peace of mind not only for the elderly but also their loved ones.

-Many of the other smart technology devices available are likely to be a hard sell for seniors who are not tech-savvy or are living on a limited income.
+Many of the other smart technology devices available are likely to be a hard sell for seniors who are not tech-savvy or are Healthy Living on a limited income.
 Trusting a device to take the place of human care is also something that many seniors are not comfortable with.

 The cost of some of these devices and the monitoring to use them can be expensive.
 And even with online tutorials and detailed manuals, there’s always the worry that the user will have difficulty using the features properly or to their full potential.
 This is especially the case for those cognitive issues that accompany ageing and illness.